Where is Camp Howe?

 When will I be paid?

-Your salary is for a period starting about two weeks before the arrival of the first campers and ending two to six days after the last camper leaves.
+Your salary is for a period starting at the arrival of the first campers and ending two to six days after the last camper leaves.
 In addition to your counselor and program instruction duties, all staff members participate in preparation for the camp season, including setting up your cabins, setting up equipment and outfitting the waterfront.

 Your salary, negotiated in advance and stated in your contract, is based on your responsibilities, skill levels, and experience.
 The full salary is for a full seasons work.
+It typically falls between $2300 and $3300 depending on experience for front line staff.
 If you are required to leave for any reason, your salary will be prorated on the basis of number of full days worked divided by the number of full days in the full season.
-During the summer season there will be equal payment every few weeks.
+During the summer season there will be equal payment every two weeks

 How do I cash my paychecks during the summer?

 Your salary will be direct deposited in to your bank accounts.
 If you need to set up a bank account, we help with that.

 If you have any special dietary needs, we will try hard to provide you with a healthy diet that meets your needs.
 We typically serve gluten free, vegetarian and lactose free meals.

 What do I do if I have any questions?